soulemate/confluent_tf_action/examples/configurations/dedicated-vnet-peering-azure-kafka-acls/README.md

     * Remove the three `confluent_kafka_acl` resources.
 These resources are provisioned using the Kafka REST API, which is only accessible from the private network.

+    * Remove the `confluent_kafka_topic` resource.
+These resources are provisioned using the Kafka REST API, which is only accessible from the private network.

 2. Go to the following URL using your AD tenant ID (`<tenant-id>`) and approve:

     ```